 Our office operates pursuant to its Charter Agreement with the University and the International Ombudsman Association Standards of Practice and Code of Ethics.
 Ombuds services are impartial, independent, confidential and informal.

 The Ombuds Office is available to all members of the University community to help resolve University-related conflicts impartially and without judging, rewarding, or punishing parties.
-Depending on the problem, the Ombuds Office informally mediates disputes, facilitates communication, explores claims of unfair treatment or erroneous procedure, listens, advises, and makes recommendations.
+We listen, ask questions and help you weigh your options.
+When appropriate we can offer informal mediation or facilitate communication.

 Mandate of the Ombuds Office

 - To ensure that all students and employees receive fair and equitable treatment within the UMass Amherst system.

 - To make recommendations, where appropriate, for general changes in university structures and procedures, and to stimulate discussion of wider institutional issues.

 The Ombuds Office does not have the power to change rules, regulations, policies, or procedures, but rather to make recommendations to the university for changes and to help you find a resolution to your situation.